-Now click on the border of the text box so that the border changes from a dashed line to a solid one.
-Now you can move the box itself instead of making changes to the text inside the box.
+- 1. Click inside the text box to select it.
+The border of the text box now is a thin solid line.
+Any changes you make to the box actually happens to the text inside the box. - Now click on the border of the text box so that the border changes to a thicker solid one.
+Now you can move the box itself instead of making changes to the text inside the box. - naking slides.
+In a rs, so you format making slides.
+In a ers, so you format